TeifLab/ChromHL/README.md

 1. Concentration (in units of initial HP1 concentration) of HP1 binding
 2. Probability of each chromatin state per lattice unit.

-#### Note that:
+#### Note:

 1. Lattice units are often taken to be approximately equal to the NRL for the region of study, so ~179-189bp.
 2. Algorithm for TF-binding recognition uses a sliding geometric-average window of 501bp, as windows smaller than this are too noisy in terms of predicting heterochromatin from TF-binding

-Other things to note are that code is based on an original FORTRAN version from @epigenereg, converted into MATLAB by @geejaytee, with some scripts for analysis in R by @geejaytee.
+Historically, the code is based on an original FORTRAN version from @epigenereg, converted into MATLAB by @geejaytee, with some scripts for analysis in R by @geejaytee.

+#### How to cite:

+Thorn G.J., Clarkson C.T., Rademacher A., Mamayusupova H., Schotta G., Rippe K., Teif V.B.
+(2020) DNA sequence-dependent formation of heterochromatin nanodomains. bioRxiv 2020.12.20.423673 https://www.biorxiv.org/content/10.1101/2020.12.20.423673v1